Update: 13th January 2020; Added section: ARRIRAW and ProRes on One Mag

 This has the consequence that .ARX file sequences cannot be copied with macOS Finder, but only with a copy application that explicitly supports ARRIRAW HDE files, like for example Pomfort Silverstack.
 The encoding process takes place on the fly within Codex’s virtual file system driver and will create HDE-encoded .ARX sequences, now with a valid file size, on the destination.

-Please be aware that you can actually perform a copy of a .ARX sequence in Finder.
-This will be disproportionally fast and will leave you with invalid, empty .ARX files on the destination drive.
+Please be aware that you can actually trigger an invalid copy of a .ARX sequence in Finder.
+This copy process will be disproportionally fast and will leave you with invalid, empty .ARX files on the destination drive.
 So with .ARX sequences you will need to use a backup or offload application that understands this specific issue in order to avoid data loss!

 Working with .ARX Sequences in Silverstack for Secure Backup